QXIP/queryda/README.md

 ```

 ### Alert from Config
-elasticwatch-js can also be executed using a self-contained configuration file (see [example.json](jobs/example.json))
+queryda can also be executed using a self-contained configuration file (see [example.json](jobs/example.json))
 ```
-bin/elasticwatch --configfile /path/to/watcherjob.json
+bin/queryda --configfile /path/to/watcherjob.json
 ```

 ## Configuration
-Elasticwatch can be configured either via commandline or using a JSON file (supplied via `--configfile` parameter).
+queryda can be configured either via commandline or using a JSON file (supplied via `--configfile` parameter).
 Both ways require to specify option groups with individual settings (e.g. for elasticsearch, for the reporters, for the validator, ..).
 An example JSON file can be found in the `jobs`dir.

 The following options are currently available: